alexeldeib/supreme-goggles/README.md

 ## Running

+This requires kubelet to run with `--rotate-server-certificates=true`, (currently not set on AKS, for example).

+Setting this and restarting kubelet is relatively non disruptive -- you can even delete the serving cert entirely with minimal disruption.
+Test this in your environment before relying on it in production!

 Currently there's only a basic binary build and no container image or Kubernetes manifests.
 If you've done this thing before, feel free to send a pull request.

 There are also no tests.
 We could use some!